Giftbit/lightrail-client-php-v2/README.md

 #### Composer

-You can add this library as a dependency to your project using `composer`:
+You can add this library as a dependency to your project using [composer](https://getcomposer.org/):
 ```
 composer require lightrail/lightrail-v2
 ```